sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 references only to the root object."
 <small>Quote from [DDD Quickly](http://www.infoq.com/news/2006/12/domain-driven-design)</small>

-With Sculptor each Entity is by default an aggregate root, but you can use `!aggregateRoot` or `belongsTo @<aggregate root>` to define that it is not.
+With Sculptor each Entity is by default an aggregate root, but you can use `!aggregateRoot` or `belongsTo` to define that it is not.
 Sculptor will validate the reference constraints described in the quote above.

 ### Repository